ChristineBasta/Bias-from-rationale-analysis/README.md

 - selection_λ:

 The model is sensitive, and recommended λ:
-- 0: pick the hole sentence as rationale and do prediction on it, a kind of baseline as text-CNN.
+- 0: pick the whole sentence as rationale and do prediction on it, a kind of baseline as text-CNN.
 - 0.01
 - 0.005
 - 0.001